lizmat/articles/dont-fear-the-grepper-2.md

 ## Why it must be configurable

 The Raku Programming Language comes with many classes of objects built in.
 But any serious development of code in Raku, will see new classes of objects.
 Either by yourself, or as part of a module in the [Raku ecosystem](https://raku.land).
-Of course, Raku can provide some sensible defaults in smart-matching, but any developer should be able to specify the behaviour of smart-matching between any custom objects and any other (core or non-core) objects.
+Of course, Raku can provide some sensible defaults in smart-matching, but any developer should be able to specify the behaviour of smart-matching between any custom objects and any other (core or custom) objects.

 ## The .ACCEPTS method
-Smart-matching in Raku is implemented by the [`.ACCEPTS` method](https://docs.raku.org/routine/ACCEPTS).
-All core classes have one implemented, either directly or through inheritance.
+Smart-matching in Raku is implemented by calling the [`.ACCEPTS` method](https://docs.raku.org/routine/ACCEPTS).
+All core classes have an `.ACCEPTS` method implemented, either directly or through inheritance.
 And you can program an `.ACCEPTS` method in your own classes: that's configurability for you!

 So what happens if you write:
 ```